josephsalmon/OrganizationFiles/tex/README.md

 # TeX / LaTeX / BibTeX

+## Introduction and help

+A great [tutorial](https://guides.nyu.edu/LaTeX/) by Matthew Frenkel (from NYU) is available that describes all the basics of LaTeX.
+You can start from there.

 ## Content

 - References harmonized for my group in (a huge) .bib file: [references_all.bib](biblio/references_all.bib)